-For the first time in over a year, the Bank of Canada announced that they’re lowering their overnight rate, and it’s a doozy: the rate target has dropped by half a percentage point to 1.25%.
+For the first time in over a year, the Bank of Canada announced that they’re lowering their overnight interest rate, and it’s a doozy: the rate target has dropped by half a percentage point to 1.25%.

 The bank reported that despite the Canadian economy “operating close to potential” and inflation being right where they predicted it would be, the COVID-19 virus is affecting national and international market outlooks.